Connect Four

-The game was first sold under the Connect Four trademark by Milton Bradley in February 1974.
+The game was created by Howard Wexler, and first sold under the Connect Four trademark by Milton Bradley in February 1974.

 Gameplay

 A gameplay example (right), shows the first player starting Connect Four by dropping one of their yellow discs into the center column of an empty game board.
 The two players then alternate turns dropping one of their discs at a time into an unfilled column, until the second player, with red discs, achieves a diagonal four in a row, and wins the game.
 If the board fills up before either player achieves four in a row, then the game is a draw.

 Mathematical solution

 Connect Four is a two-player game with perfect information for both sides, meaning that nothing is hidden from anyone.
 Connect Four also belongs to the classification of an adversarial, zero-sum game, since a player's advantage is an opponent's disadvantage.

 One measure of complexity of the Connect Four game is the number of possible games board positions.
-For classic Connect Four played on a 7-column-wide, 6-row-high grid, there are 4,531,985,219,092 positions for all game boards populated with 0 to 42 pieces.
+For classic Connect Four played on a 7-column-wide, 6-row-high grid, there are 4,531,985,219,092 (about 4.5 trillion) positions for all game boards populated with 0 to 42 pieces.

 The game was first solved by James Dow Allen (October 1, 1988), and independently by Victor Allis (October 16, 1988).
 Allis describes a knowledge-based approach, with nine strategies, as a solution for Connect Four.
 Allen also describes winning strategies in his analysis of the game.
 At the time of the initial solutions for Connect Four, brute-force analysis was not deemed feasible given the game's complexity and the computer technology available at the time.

-Connect Four has since been solved with brute-force methods, beginning with John Tromp's work in compiling an 8-ply database (February 4, 1995).
+Connect Four has since been solved with brute-force methods, beginning with John Tromp's work in compiling an 8-ply database.
 The artificial intelligence algorithms able to strongly solve Connect Four are minimax or negamax, with optimizations that include alpha-beta pruning, move ordering, and transposition tables.
 The code for solving Connect Four with these methods is also the basis for the Fhourstones integer performance benchmark.

+In 2025, a win-draw-loss look-up table was computed for the classic 7x6 board.

-The solved conclusion for Connect Four is first-player-win.
+The solved conclusion for Connect Four is first-player win.
 With perfect play, the first player can force a win, on or before the 41st move by starting in the middle column.
 The game is a theoretical draw when the first player starts in the columns adjacent to the center.
 For the edges of the game board, column 1 and 2 on left (or column 7 and 6 on right), the exact move-value score for first player start is loss on the 40th move, and loss on the 42nd move, respectively.
 In other words, by starting with the four outer columns, the first player allows the second player to force a win.